 Shortly after tooth loss, the jawbone will begin to shrink and change shape, affecting the health of your smile and your overall facial appearance.
 Dental implants need bone tissue for support, and advanced jaw atrophy may disqualify you from this treatment.
 At Knoxville Oral & Maxillofacial Surgery, P.C., in Knoxville, TN, we perform dental bone grafts to replace lost tissue and restore your candidacy for implant-supported restorations.
 Our surgeons, Drs.
-Turner P. Emery, Michael D. Wooten, and Nicole C. Eisenberg, can provide several types of bone grafting, allowing you to experience the many benefits of dental implants.
+Turner P. Emery and Michael D. Wooten, can provide several types of bone grafting, allowing you to experience the many benefits of dental implants.

 How Bone Grafts Work

 During a grafting procedure, your doctor places donor tissue into the portion of the jawbone that has receded.
 Once in place, the grafting material fuses with surrounding bone and encourages your body to produce new tissue in the area.
 Over time, the grafting material is replaced with your own natural tissue, creating a sturdy base for your dental implants.

 If you have neglected to replace missing teeth, you may need a graft before implant placement.
 However, if you have experienced only a small degree of bone recession, you be able to receive All-on-4® implants without undergoing a graft.
 The type of graft we recommend will depend on which tooth you need to replace and the extent of tissue deterioration.